alexdangelo/alexdangelo-old.github.io/_posts/2017-03-31-every-day-is-hack-day.md

 ---
 layout: post
 title: Every day is hack day
-subtitle: Working differently can provide a spark.
+subtitle: Spark creativity by working differently
 ---

 "Wow, this is the coolest company".